liferay/liferay-docker/orca/README.md

 ## Running in other OS

-Only Ubuntu (22.04 ~ Jammy) is supported.
+Only Ubuntu (20.04+) is supported currently.
 If you need to run in another OS, please use a VM with Ubuntu.